epfl-ada/ada-2022-project-armada/README.md

 ## Questions to TA :grey_question:
 - Do we have to work on only one dataset or can we create a large dataset that we will reduce according to the analysis (because of missing value in some features) ?
 - Is implementing a machine learning algorithm a requirement for the project ?
+- Does the majority of our results should be extracted from the main dataset (CMU) ?